Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

-The previous subsection explained in all generality how, due to charged-particle reactions, neutron captures, photo-disintegrations, etc.\ a complete NSE or also just QSE-subgroups can be established.
+The previous subsection explained how a complete NSE or QSE-subgroups can be established.
 Here we want to discuss the special case of QSE-subgroups along isotopic chains, before entering a description of the possible sites which permit such quasi-equilibria.
-When charged-particle reactions are frozen, the only connection between isotopic chains is given by weak processes, i.e.\ $\beta$-decay (for large nuclear masses fission and alpha decay set in lighter nuclei).
-High neutron densities make the timescales for neutron capture much faster than those for $\beta$-decay and can produce nuclei with neutron separation energies $S_n\sim 2$~MeV and less.
-This is the energy gained ($Q$-value) when capturing a neutron on nucleus $A-1$ and or the photon energy required to release a neutron from nucleus $A$ via photo-disintegration.
-Such a process runs close to the neutron-drip line, where $S_n$ goes down to~0.
-For temperatures around 1~GK $(\gamma,n)$, describing the photodisintegrations in a thermal plasma, can still be very active for such small reaction $S_n$-values, as only temperatures about $30\,kT \gtrsim S_n$ are required for these reverse reactions to dominate.
-With both reaction directions being faster than process timescales (and $\beta$-decays) a chemical equilibrium can set in between neutron captures and photodisintegrations.
-In such a case, many (quasi-)equilibrium clusters exist, representing each of them an isotopic chain of heavy nuclei.
+When charged-particle reactions are frozen, the only connection between isotopic chains is given by weak processes, i.e.\ $\beta$-decay, or for large mass numbers fission and alpha decay (producing lighter nuclei).
+High neutron densities make the timescales for neutron capture much faster than those for $\beta$-decay and can produce nuclei with neutron separation energies $S_n\sim 2$~MeV and less (close to the neutron-drip line, where $S_n$ goes down to~0).
+This is the energy gained ($Q$-value) when capturing a neutron on nucleus $A-1$ or the photon energy required to release a neutron from nucleus $A$ via photo-disintegration.
+For temperatures around 1~GK, $(\gamma,n)$ photodisintegrations in a thermal plasma can still be very active for such small reaction $S_n$-values (see above).
+With both reaction directions being faster than astrophysical (and $\beta$-decay) timescales a chemical equilibrium between neutron captures and photodisintegrations is attained.
+This establishes (quasi-)equilibrium clusters along isotopic chains of heavy nuclei.
 The abundance distribution in each isotopic chain follows the ratio of two neighboring isotopes